samcottle/notes/shell_scripting.md

 Hello World!
 ```

-Scripts you've created yourself should live in the `/usr/local/bin` directory (or `/usr/local/sbin` if you're a system administrator).
-The directories `/bin` and `/usr/bin` are often reserved for binaries that are pre-installed on your operating system (as per the Linux Filesystem Hierarchy Standard).
+Scripts you've created yourself should live in the `/usr/local/bin` directory (or `/usr/local/sbin` if you're the system administrator).
+Don't use `/bin` or `/usr/bin`, as these are reserved for binaries that come pre-installed with your operating system.

-## Using variables can constants
+## Using variables and constants

 Bash constants use the format `$CONSTANT`, and variables use the format `$variable`.
 This is how they are declared in shell scripts: